 Saliva contains several proteins and enzymes that serve many different functions, such as beginning the digestion process, assisting in mouth lubrication, and even fighting off germs.

 Secretory leukocyte protease inhibitor (SLPI) is an enzyme present in saliva, mucus, and seminal fluid.
 SLPI prevents HIV from infecting monocytes and T cells, which are types of white blood cell and part of the immune system.

 Saliva contains much higher concentrations of SLPI than vaginal and rectal fluids.
 This may explain why HIV is mostly present in body fluids other than saliva.

 Kissing a person living with HIV will not put someone at risk of contracting HIV.
-According to the Centers for Disease Control (CDC), a person cannot transmit HIV through saliva or closed-mouth kissing.
+According to the

 The only way a person can contract HIV is through direct contact with body fluids that contain HIV.
 Body fluids that contain HIV can include: